Willow Creek Community Church

-Willow Creek Community Church is an Evangelical nondenominational multisite megachurch based in the northwestern Chicago suburb of South Barrington, Illinois.
+Willow Creek Community Church is an evangelical nondenominational Christian multisite megachurch based in the northwestern Chicago suburb of South Barrington, Illinois.
 It was founded on October 12, 1975 by Dave Holmbo and Bill Hybels, who was its longtime senior pastor.
 Willow Creek has seven locations in the Chicago area; their Spanish-speaking congregations, Willow Español, meet at South Barrington and South Lake in Lincolnshire campuses.

 In 2018, the church's entire senior leadership and elder board resigned, admitting to having mishandled abuse allegations against Hybels.
 Steve Gillen, the longtime pastor of the church's North Shore campus, was named interim senior pastor in August 2018.
 In January 2020, it was announced that Gillen would step down in March and that the two candidates who were being considered for the role of senior pastor had been "released" from the search process.
 Dave Dummitt became senior pastor in June 2020.
+In 2026, Pastor Dummitt stepped down in a planned transition.
+Shawn Williams, the campus pastor of Willow Creek’s South Barrington, Illinois site, was named as the new senior pastor.